astenlund/FeatherPod/README.md

 FeatherPod
 ```

-API keys are stored in your user profile (`%APPDATA%\FeatherPod\preferences.json`).
+**User preferences** are stored in `%APPDATA%\FeatherPod\preferences.json`:
+- API keys (per environment)
+- Audio normalization enabled/disabled (defaults to enabled)

 The CLI prompts for the API key on first use and saves it automatically.
-Existing API keys from `.Local.json` files are auto-migrated.

 **Single-file distribution:** The CLI embeds default configuration as resources.
 Run `FeatherPod config generate` to create local config files for customization.